poker-io/android/README.md

 ## Building

-The easiest way to build the app is through Android Studio (requires Flamingi or newer).
+The easiest way to build the app is through Android Studio (requires Flamingo or newer).
 Gradle will install all the necessary dependencies.

 Alternatively you can run the build from a command line with: